plz/E-Series-Graphite-Grafana/README.md

    to the web proxy and collect data, and pushes it to graphite.
 You'll need a functioning web proxy as requisite.

+This collection script has been executing on several Linux Systems with the following specs:

+* CentOS release 6.7 (Final)
+* Perl v5.18.2
+* Santricity Web Services Proxy 1.4 (01.40.7000.0004)

 Data Visualization
 --------------------------------------------------------------------------------
 * `grafana-dashboards/Overview.json` - Import this dashboard and visualize the